naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

     with audit metadata.
   - a best-effort secret/PII sanity check before run completion.

+**v5.7.2 (additive, Kilo-only stricter option)**

+- Adds `--require-orchestrator` flag:
+  - lets teams treat `--kilocode` as explicit consent to run under Kilo Orchestrator Mode **and** fail fast when Orchestrator is not active or not available;
+  - behaviour is strictly additive; invocations that do not use `--require-orchestrator` retain legacy semantics.

-All existing flags and behaviors are preserved; new behavior is additive.
+All existing flags and behaviours are preserved; new behaviour is additive.

 ---